 - Criterion A – Knowledge and Understanding – Your performance will be graded on your understanding and ability to read music notation correctly.
 This should be outlined in your REFLECTIVE COMMENTS and your GOAL SETTING

-- Criterion B – Skills – Then perform your chosen Performance Piece, Scales and EXERCISEs.
-Perform with a metronome and try your best to play the correct pitches, in tempo, and use correct fingerings and expression (Dynamics)
+- Criterion B – Skills – Then perform your chosen Performance your Piece, the Scale and a Finger Exercise.
+Perform with a metronome and both hands the scale of the key your piece you are learning is written in and try your best to play the correct pitches in a steady tempo, as well as using correct fingerings.

 - Criterion D – Responding – Reflect on your progress.
 This needs to be an in-depth reflection.
 Leading Questions to Answer